lockedinspace/letme/README.md

 ### Multi-account role chaining (added in v0.1.5)

-You can also assume a role through a series of accounts.
+You can also assume a role through a series of iam roles (also known as iam role chaining).
 Note the diagram below to clarify.
 The initiator role (_Role 1 in diagram_), should only be accesed based on a true multi factor authentication condition (_see above_).

 ![N|Solid](docs/letme-multi-account-role-chaining.png)